 I filled in the third hole and filled in the second hole, again.

-Fourth hole: By now, I had spent quite a bit of time reading about wells on the 'net.
+Fourth hole: By now, I had spent quite a bit of time reading about wells on the Internet.
 I had read up on gravel packs.
 Gravel packs are frequently installed at the bottom of wells to improve their efficiency.
 Pea gravel is put at the bottom of the well with the well screen essentially to enlarge the effective circumference of the well screen.
 If a four inch hole has been drilled and a two inch well screen is put in it, there is a gap between the side of the hole and the well screen.
 It will fill in with sand if left alone but if you fill it in with pea gravel then the well will produce more water.
-I didn't understand how to install one (obviously as you'll see in a minute) but I liked the idea of an increase in efficiency so I wanted it.
+I didn’t understand how to install one (obviously as you’ll see in a minute) but I liked the idea of an increase in efficiency so I wanted it.
 So, back to drilling the fourth hole.
-By now I had screwed up enough holes to be able to drill one properly and I got down 33 feet.
+By now I had screwed up enough holes to be able to drill one properly and I got a three inch hole down 33 feet.
 I then raised the PVC pipe a couple of feet and poured a couple feet of gravel down in the bottom of the hole.
 Next I tried to put a two inch well screen in the gravel.
-I didn't understand it at the time but if I had used a 1 1/4 inch well screen it might have worked.
-A two inch screen was too big to push through the gravel in a hole made by a three inch pipe...
+I didn’t understand it at the time but if I had used a 1 1/4 inch well screen it might have worked.
+A two inch screen was too big to push through the gravel in a hole made by a three inch pipe…

 This story had a happy ending though.
 The two feet of pea gravel down at the bottom of the 33 foot hole actually made a decent well screen and the well produced about three gallons a minute.
 Not as much as if I had installed the well screen properly but it worked and I watered my yard for a couple of years with it.
 I even put in a sprinkler system that ran off the well.
 But, I didn't understand all that at the time...